Leezekun/dialogic/README.md

   - `--k_shot`: how many in-context examples used in the prompt.
   - `--temperature`: the temperature when using the combine method.
 Lower temperature results in less random example selection.

-Then you can use the following script to start simulating the dialogues:
+Finally, you can use the following script to start simulating the dialogues:
 ```bash
 cd ./code/pptod/E2E_TOD/sh_folder/small/simulation/
 chmod +x ./pptod_small_few_shot_0.01_simulation.sh